jacobsayono/ros2/ros1_bridge/README.md

 `$ colcon build --symlink-install --packages-select ros1_bridge --cmake-force-configure`

-### now we are ready to reserve 1 terminal for our ros1_bridge
+### Now we are ready to reserve 1 terminal for our ros1_bridge

-the documentation does not say this, but ros1_bridge works like a `ros2 workspace folder`. this means that you have to source this folder!
+The documentation does not say this, but ros1_bridge works like a `ros2 workspace folder`. this means that you have to source this folder!

 In `.bashrc`, which you can edit by typing `gedit ~/.bashrc` I alias 3 things: